UDST/bayarea_urbansim/docs/configuration.md

 -----|-----
 elcm.yaml| Employment location choice model specification, segemented by six employment sectors. hlcm_owner.yaml| Household location choice model specification segmented by income quartiles.
 The models are estimated for owner households. hlcm_owner_lowincome.yaml| This uses the same specification and estimated coefficients as hlcm_owner.
-The only difference is that it is used to only low income households to choose deed-restricted owner units. hlcm_owner_lowincome_no_unplaced.yaml| This uses the same specification and estimated coefficients as hlcm_owner, but allows owners of all incomes into deed-restricted owner units to cover any gaps in assignment. hlcm_owner_no_unplaced.yaml| This uses the same specification and estimated coefficients as hlcm_owner, but does another round of placements of owners, this time into non-deed-restricted owner units, to cover any gaps in assignment. hlcm_renter.yaml| Household location choice model specification segmented by income quartiles.
+The only difference is that it is used to only allow low income households to choose deed-restricted owner units. hlcm_owner_lowincome_no_unplaced.yaml| This uses the same specification and estimated coefficients as hlcm_owner, but allows owners of all incomes into deed-restricted owner units to cover any gaps in assignment. hlcm_owner_no_unplaced.yaml| This uses the same specification and estimated coefficients as hlcm_owner, but does another round of placements of owners, this time into non-deed-restricted owner units, to cover any gaps in assignment. hlcm_renter.yaml| Household location choice model specification segmented by income quartiles.
 The models are estimated for rental households. hlcm_renter_lowincome.yaml| This uses the same specification and estimated coefficients as hlcm_renter.
-The only difference is that it is used to only low income households to choose deed-restricted rental units. hlcm_renter_lowincome_no_unplaced.yaml| This uses the same specification and estimated coefficients as hlcm_renter, but allows renters of all incomes into deed-restricted rental units to cover any gaps in assignment. hlcm_renter_no_unplaced.yaml| This uses the same specification and estimated coefficients as hlcm_renter, but does another round of placement of renters, this time into non-deed-restricted rental units, to cover any gaps in assignment.
+The only difference is that it is used to only allow low income households to choose deed-restricted rental units. hlcm_renter_lowincome_no_unplaced.yaml| This uses the same specification and estimated coefficients as hlcm_renter, but allows renters of all incomes into deed-restricted rental units to cover any gaps in assignment. hlcm_renter_no_unplaced.yaml| This uses the same specification and estimated coefficients as hlcm_renter, but does another round of placement of renters, this time into non-deed-restricted rental units, to cover any gaps in assignment.